Moya_taken_by_Bill_Cook_201228129.jpg

 SWASC Co-Director

 Mary Buser, co-director and founding member of SWASC, is a former Assistant Chief of Mental Health, Rikers Island, Punitive Segregation Unit.
 She has written opeds regarding solitary confinement and in 2015 published the award-winning book “Lockdown on Rikers: Shocking Stories of Abuse and Injustice at New York’s Notorious Jail.”
+Along with Advisory Board member, Frank De Palma, she coauthored Never to Surrender!
+22 Years in Solitary: The Battle for my Soul in a U.S. Prison.
 She is a frequent panelist at community and national events. www.marybuser.com

 Nicole Capozziello.jpg